albertogalan/b2bclassfier/README.md

 ## A Massive Lead Classification

-- Validation potential customers base on the domain
+- Validation of potential customers base on the domain
 - We use Web scraping and NLP classification techniques to resolve the problem massively

 ## Features